Secretary of State Kerry rejects notion U.S. is disengaging from world

-DAVOS, Switzerland (Reuters) - Secretary of State John Kerry dismissed on Friday as “a myth” suggestions that the United States was withdrawing from world affairs.
+DAVOS, Switzerland, Jan 24 (Reuters) - Secretary of State John Kerry dismissed on Friday as “a myth” suggestions that the United States was withdrawing from world affairs.

 “I‘m perplexed by claims I occasionally hear that somehow America is disengaging from the world - this myth that America is pulling back, or giving up, or standing down.
 In fact, nothing could be further from the truth,” Kerry told the World Economic Forum in Davos, Switzerland.